Breast Self Exam (cont.)

 See your doctor if you find any abnormality or unexplained change in your breasts.
 Most breast lumps are benign (non-cancerous), but it is important to have your doctor evaluate any changes you observe during the breast self-exam.

-REFERENCE: American Cancer Society.
+American Cancer Society.
 Breast Cancer Detection.

 Find out what women really need.